 AVForums therefore strongly recommend that buyers follow the safety advice outlined within the Trading rules and on the Safety pages, in particular:

-- Obtain and verify the full name, address and landline telephone number of a seller.
+Obtain and verify the full name, address and telephone number of a seller.
 Video chat as scammers will always avoid identifying themselves in this way.

-Sellers without a landline have to contact a Moderator before listing.
+Sellers without a phone number have to contact a Moderator before listing.